DesignInTheBlack/Elevate/README.md

 #### Extending Elevate's Syntax

 As you integrate your design system, you may want to create product specific or use case specific syntax rules to better express your design system in your codebase and care has been taken to afford this feature.
-However, wile this is a powerful affordance, it's important to do so with care and consideration.
+However, while this is a powerful affordance, it's important to do so with care and consideration.
 To begin, follow these steps:

 <br>